 Here are some additional tips for your visit to Canyonlands:

 Entrance fee.
 Canyonlands entrance fee is $15 per person or $30 for a car including up to 15 passengers.
 The ticket is valid for 7 days (check here for up-to-date rates).
-If you’re visiting several National Parks in the same year, you may want to get America The Beautiful Pass.
+If you’re visiting several National Parks in the same year, you may want to get America the Beautiful Pass.
 It costs $80 for one year and is valid in all USA National Parks for all the members of your family traveling in the same car.
-You can buy it at any National Park.

 Go off-season.
 If you are flexible, try to avoid peak season in Canyonlands.
 Utah’s National Parks are very busy in summer and it’s often difficult to find a spot at the car parking at the most popular landmarks, such as Mesa Arch.
 Furthermore, summer heat makes it difficult to explore the beautiful outdoors.
 The best months for visiting Canyonlands are from September to November and from March to May.